Our Team

 Psychologist

-Lena is a registered Psychologist with the Psychology Board of Australia (AHPRA) and a member of the Australian Psychological Society (APS) and Australian Association of Psychologists Inc (AAPi).
+A registered Psychologist with the Psychology Board of Australia (AHPRA) and member of the Australian Association of Psychologists Inc (AAPi), Lena offers sessions in English and German.

 Dr. Christine Ellisdon